Code highlighting

 asciicast

-Annotating a shell code block with a +exec switch will make it executable.
-Once you're in a slide that contains an executable block, press control+e to execute it.
-The output of the execution will be displayed on a box below the code.
+Annotating a code block with a +exec attribute will make it executable.
+Pressing control+e when viewing a slide that contains an executable block, the code in the snippet will be executed and the output of the execution will be displayed on a box below it.
 The code execution is stateful so if you switch to another slide and then go back, you will still see the output.

 ```bash +exec